defenseunicorns/pepr/docs/actions.md

   .IsCreated()
   // This limits the action to only act on resources with the name "example-1".
   .WithName("example-1")
-  // Mutate() is where we define the actual behavior of this Action.
+  // Mutate() is where we define the actual behavior of this action.
   .Mutate(request => {
     // The request object is a wrapper around the K8s resource that Pepr is acting on. request